Path-based instructions

 matches: "utility-rule"

-• Atomic Rule: the most basic rule that checks if AST nodes matches.
+The most basic rule that checks if AST nodes match

-• Relational Rule: rules that check if a node is surrounded by another node.
+Rules that check if a node is surrounded by another node

-• Composite Rule: rules that combine sub-rules together using logical operators.
+Rules that combine sub-rules together using logical operators

 These three categories of rules can be composed together to create more complex rules.

-The rule object is inspired by the CSS selectors but with more composability and expressiveness.
-Thinking about how selectors in CSS works can help you understand the rule object!
+The rule object is inspired by CSS selectors but with more composability and expressiveness.
+Thinking about how selectors in CSS work can help you understand the rule object!

 Read ast-grep > documentation for detailed guides.